sonic-net/SONiC/doc/LoM/LocalMitigation.md

 - Identify the target OS versions & Platform for this update.
 - Auto create test pipelines for all target scenarios.
 - The test pipeline will download the archive from a local repo onto DUT and run the script associated to install.
-- Run the nightly tests for all supported actions.
+- The nightly tests run the test suite that vets all available actions.

 ## Fleet upgrade
 - Take help from FUSE